heatsynclabs/new-hsl-wp/README.md

 Sadly theres a few more changes to make.
 That span9 should probably be a span7 and you'll add in style includes in order to get the wordpress styles from style.css
 <link rel="stylesheet" type="text/css" media="all" href="<?php bloginfo( 'stylesheet_url' ); ?>" />

+You can then zip the directory, go to http://www.heatsynclabs.org/wp-admin/themes.php, change the theme to something else, delete the old new-hsl-wp theme, upload the new copy, and activate it.